 5. The radiographer will position the table so that the body part needing to be scanned is in the centre of the scanner.

-During the scanning, you may be asked to hold your breath or not to swallow at certain points during the scan.
-It is very important throughout the scan to lie very still.
-The radiographer will operate the scanner from the control room behind a window, they will be able to see, hear and speak to you at all times.
+During the scan, you may need to hold your breath or avoid swallowing at certain points.
+It's crucial to remain very still.
+The radiographer will be in the control room but can see, hear, and speak to you throughout the procedure.

 Once the scan is complete, you will be helped down from the scanner table.
 You can go home when you are ready.